 speaker

 Operator

-Thank you and ladies and gentlemen, we will now begin the question and answer session.
+Thank you.
+And ladies and gentlemen, we will now begin the question and answer session.
 If you would like to ask a question during this time, simply press the star followed by the number one on your telephone keypad.
 If you would like to withdraw your question, please press the star followed by the number two.
-One moment please for your first question.
-Your first question comes from the line of Rob Stevenson with Jany.
+One moment, please, for your first question.
+Your first question comes from the lineup.
+Rob Stevenson with Janie.
 Please go ahead.

+speaker